 The wait is over!
-LAJS is honored to arrange the opening concert of the Southern California premiere of Violins of Hope at the Younes and Soraya Nazarian Center for the Performing Arts (The Soraya) on December 12, 2021 at 7 pm.
+LAJS was honored to present the only full symphony concert in Los Angeles County of Violins of Hope at the Younes and Soraya Nazarian Center for the Performing Arts (The Soraya) on December 12, 2021 at 7 pm.

 A series of performances and events will run throughout the winter across Los Angeles County, spotlighting the incredible story of the violins and the artisans dedicated to their restoration.